 - The Trust has established a centralised purchasing function, which collates and processes all purchase orders for the Trust.
 A commitment based accounting system requires all requisitions to be authorised by the relevant budget holder and prevents financial commitments in excess of budget. - Pay costs are controlled centrally and each post is reviewed when it becomes vacant to ensure that staffing levels are as efficient as possible.
-A curriculum-based approach to financial planning supports the development of efficient staffing structures across the Trust. - New contracts procured during the year include gas contracts across the Trust committed to prior to the current increases in energy costs.
-Photocopier contracts have also been renewed generating substantial savings for the Trust over the period of the contract.
+A curriculum-based approach to financial planning supports the development of efficient staffing structures across the Trust. - New contracts procured during the year include the telephone system generating substantial savings for the Trust over the period of the contract.
+We compare quotes from public sector frameworks with suppliers from outside of the education sector to ensure we achieve value for money.